BurnOutTrader/tick-trader/README.md

 - 🚧 Status: work in progress — the architecture is largely stabilized, but features are still evolving.
 - 📡 Support for publishing/sharing strategy signals/insights on the bus will be implemented last
 - 🛅 PostgreSQL + Docker Database for storage and query of historical data by strategies and the server.
+- ⏪Backtesting: Configurable with dynamic realism models, fills models are configurable, can book walk etc. Implementation v1.0, not tested, will likely have some bugs and inaccuracy.

 ### Strategies are straight forward
 [Example Strategy](crates/a_strategies/examples/data_test_strategy/src/main.rs)